DavidFB94/gym-tracker/README.md

 - **#8 - Add workout**

     - Button to add workout.
 Opens the "add workout" form.
 Added hover effect (used on all the sites buttons), to increase visual feedback for the user.
+Button positioned at the top for smaller screens.

 ![screenshot](documentation/features/feature08-1.png)
 ![screenshot](documentation/features/feature08.png)